CahanLab/BMSC_23/BMSC_Differentiation/README.md

 The scripts, AD+OS+CH_ARC.py and All_Days_Signac_Seurat.R, encompass the entire codebase essential for merging individual datasets and generating conclusive clustering results.
 In addition, the AD+OS+CH_Signac_Seurat.R script provides a detailed pipeline explaining how to conduct Motif analysis and assess RNA levels based on ATAC.

 ### Advanced Analysis (Figure 2D, 2E, 3)
-This section also includes the code for performing advanced analyses, which encompass scVelo, StemFinder, Tricycle, and GRN.
+This section also includes the code for performing advanced analyses, which encompass scVelo and GRN.
 These analyses contribute to a comprehensive exploration of the data.